-Want to know more about Ragdoll cat prices?
-I’ve gathered everything you need to know, along with the latest pricing information I can find - but feel free to comment if you’ve seen prices that vary!
+Having a Ragdoll cat blog since 2008 and being a Ragdoll cat owner for over 30 years, I’ve gathered everything you need to know, along with the latest pricing information I can find – but feel free to comment if you’ve seen prices that vary.

 A long time ago (or it seems like it), I wrote a blog post about buying a Ragdoll cat.
-The Ragdoll cat price does vary quite a bit depending on the potential show and breeder quality of the cat in question.
+Unfortunately, the Ragdoll cat price does vary quite a bit depending on the potential show and breeder quality of the cat in question.

-I thought it would be fun to show the prices of the Ragdoll cats my family has purchased:
+I thought it would be fun to show the prices of the Ragdoll cats through the years that my family has purchased:

 - Rags, purchased in 1989 with his brother Cosby – $350/ea